PrismarineJS/mineflayer/docs/api.md

 #### bot.activateItem(offHand=false)

 Activates the currently held item.
-This is how you eat, shoot bows, throw an egg, etc.
+This is how you eat, shoot bows, throw an egg, activate firework rockets, etc.

 Optional parameter is `false` for main hand and `true` for off hand.

 #### bot.deactivateItem()